“Sure. Ok, boss.”

 Side note: We don't recommend actually calling your boss a scobberlotcher, lubberwort, or gnashnab, even if they are accurate.

 This quote focuses on relationships and communication skills.
 "It's not just what you say, it's how you say it" reminds young adults that tone and body language can dramatically alter the meaning of what they are communicating.
-Short phrases in particular, like "OK," "Sure," "Whatever," "I know," can be very charged with emotions and defiance, and come across as disrespectful.
-While communicating one’s displeasure through tone and body language may make the person speaking feel better, it’s generally not good for the relationship.
-Taking this action does have a consequence that typically acts as a barrier to positive relationships and further respectful communication.
-This quote reminds teens to be aware that their tone and body language messages are coming through loud and clear, and might be having a negative impact on their relationships.
-Understand ones emotions and communicating them in a more respectful way leads to healthier relationships.
+Short phrases in particular, like "OK," "Sure," "Whatever," "I know," can be charged with emotions and defiance, making the words come across as disrespectful.